But truly as the LORD lives and as your soul lives, there is but a step between me and death (1 Samuel 20:3).

 What a message!
 Jesus not only died to wipe our sin slate absolutely clean.
 He died (and was subsequently raised from the dead) to demonstrate that we have nothing to fear from death!

-Like the Moravians to John Wesley, so should faithful Christians be to a panicked and fearful world during this global pandemic.
-I am not suggesting that we ignore social distancing or frequent hand washing or any other advice from the government or health care providers.
+Like the Moravians to John Wesley, so should faithful Christians be to a panicked and fearful world whether its a pandemic, the ravages of war, or a tremendous spike in violent crime.
+I am not suggesting we ignore death and pretend it is neither fearsome nor powerful (if it weren't then those words in Hebrews 2 above are meaningless).
 I am suggesting that we be different.
 That we demonstrate what it looks like to be confident in our living and that we trust God with our dying.
 He said we have nothing to fear from death.
 Are we acting like it?

 I am the resurrection and the life.
 Whoever believes in me, though he die, yet shall he live, and everyone who lives and believes in me shall never die.
 Do you believe this?
 (John 11:25-26).

-If you do, then start singing, praying, praising, and worshiping your way through this storm!
+If you do, then start singing, praying, praising, and worshiping your way through the storm!
 Others are watching.